Julius Randle: College career

 On February 28, 2014, Randle was named one of the 10 semi-finalists for the Naismith College Player of the Year.
 He went on to help Kentucky reach the national championship game, which they lost to the University of Connecticut.
 He ended the 2013–14 season with 24 double-doubles, the second most double-doubles by a UK player in school history, behind Dan Issel's 25 in 1969–70, and the most double-doubles by a UK freshman (the previous record was shared by DeMarcus Cousins and Anthony Davis at 20).
 In 40 games (all starts), he averaged 15.0 points, 10.4 rebounds and 1.4 assists in 30.8 minutes per game.

-On April 22, 2014, Randle declared for the NBA draft, foregoing his final three years of college eligibility.
+On April 22, 2014, Randle declared for the NBA draft, forgoing his final three years of college eligibility.